-202 See English and Arabic versions of the Declaration.
+See English and Arabic versions of the Declaration.

-203 Both forces were already bound by the rules of IHL.
+Both forces were already bound by the rules of IHL.

-204 See for e.g., Tweet from the U.S. Embassy Khartoum, 23 May 2023; Tweet from the U.S. Embassy Khartoum, 26 May 2023.
+See for e.g., Tweet from the U.S. Embassy Khartoum, 23 May 2023; Tweet from the U.S. Embassy Khartoum, 26 May 2023.

-205 See for e.g., Rayhan Uddin, "Sudan: Why are ceasefires constantly being broken?", 3 May 2023.
+See for e.g., Rayhan Uddin, "Sudan: Why are ceasefires constantly being broken?", 3 May 2023.

-206 Sudan ratified the UNCAT on 10 August 2021.
+Sudan ratified the UNCAT on 10 August 2021.

-207 Sudan ratified the ICPPED on 10 August 2021.
+Sudan ratified the ICPPED on 10 August 2021.

-208 Sudan ratified the ICCPR on 18 March 1986.
+Sudan ratified the ICCPR on 18 March 1986.

-209 Sudan ratified the ICESCR on 18 March 1986.
+Sudan ratified the ICESCR on 18 March 1986.
 Sudan is also party to other IHRL treaties, including the African Charter on Human and Peoples' Rights ('ACHPR'), the International Convention on the Elimination of All Forms of Racial Discrimination and the Convention on the Rights of the Child.
 Notably, Sudan has not yet ratified the Optional Protocols to the ICCPR, the ICESCR, and the UNCAT and is not yet a party to the Convention on the Elimination of All Forms of Discrimination Against Women (the Council of Ministers had endorsed a recommendation to accede to CEDAW on 27 April 2021, including reservations to Arts.
 2, 16, and 29(1).
 There is uncertainty as to the status of this today).
 While IHRL primarily derives from international and regional treaties, it is similarly supplemented by further sources of international law, e.g., customary IHRL.

-210 See for e.g., Human Rights Council Resolution 9/9; General Comment No. 31, the UN Human Rights Committee, CCPR/C/GC/36, 29 May 2004, on the Nature of the General Legal Obligation Imposed on States Parties to the International Covenant on Civil and Political Rights.
+See for e.g., Human Rights Council Resolution 9/9; General Comment No. 31, the UN Human Rights Committee, CCPR/C/GC/36, 29 May 2004, on the Nature of the General Legal Obligation Imposed on States Parties to the International Covenant on Civil and Political Rights.
 For more detail on the interplay between IHL and IHRL, see OHCHR, "International Legal Protection of Human Rights in Armed Conflict, 2011 come into power by means of a military coup.
-Since both have purported to be State actors, and in the absence of a civilian government, both the SAF and the RSF could conceivably be held responsible for human rights violations.213 b) Whereas IHL is envisaged specifically to apply in situations of armed conflict (and hence generally has a non-derogable nature), most IHRL treaties allow States to derogate from certain obligations in emergency situations, provided that certain conditions are strictly met.214 At a high level, the situation must: (i) constitute "a threat to the life of the nation"; (ii) be notified, together with any abrogation, to the relevant UN treaty bodies; and (iii) only be invoked insofar and for as long as is "strictly necessary".215 As of writing, there is no clear evidence that the Sudanese authorities have purported to derogate from any of their IHRL obligations.216 Crucially, some core human rights, including the prohibition of torture and cruel, inhuman or degrading treatment or punishment,217 the right to life,218 and judicial guarantees219 remain non-derogable regardless of the circumstances.
+Since both have purported to be State actors, and in the absence of a civilian government, both the SAF and the RSF could conceivably be held responsible for human rights violations.

-211 Ch.
+Ch.
 14 of the 2019 Constitutional Document.

-212 See for e.g., Mohamed Abdelsalam Babiker, Application of International Humanitarian and Human Rights Law to the Armed Conflicts of the Sudan: Complementary or Mutually Exclusive Regimes?
+See for e.g., Mohamed Abdelsalam Babiker, Application of International Humanitarian and Human Rights Law to the Armed Conflicts of the Sudan: Complementary or Mutually Exclusive Regimes?
 (Intersentia 2007).